JPSGoncalves/xv6-riscv/README-opensbi-unmatched.md

 - occasionally (unmodified).
 Run the test a few times in a row from the command prompt.
 - when run standalone (via command line parameter to just run sbrkmuch).
-- when its moved from its normal compiled address (!) even slightly.
-I'm including a modified version of usertests called usertests2 that simply reverses the order of two tests (sbrkmuch and sbrkbasic) and it passes all the time.
+- when its moved or called differently from its original version.

+Please refer to usertests2 which reverses the call order of sbrkbasic and sbrkmuch with no other changes.
+Both versions are on the supplied ramdisk.

 - of course, in the original MIT QEMU emulation.

 I've tried everything I can think of to debug this and am close to saying there must be some unpublished Fu740 fault involving